Björn Ólafsson was born in Reykjavík in 1917, at the dawn of the classical

 Björn, at 13, was in the first group to attend it.
 His teachers there were both from

 Vienna, Karl Heller and Hans Stephanek.
-Björn graduated in
+Björn graduated from the

-spring,1934, and moved that fall to Vienna to further his violin studies at the
+to further his violin studies at the Vienna University of Music.

 professor Ernst Moravec.
 After graduating cum laude in the spring of 1939,